aumtuhin/The-Green-Lounge/README.md

 ![Checkout](./docs/img/checkout.png)

 ## Installation and Configuration
-Please make sure you have following software installed in your system:
+Please make sure you have these following software installed in your system:
 * Node.js
 * NPM / Yarn
 * Git